Community Programs

 LEARN TO TRAIN (U11)

-This developmental program is balanced so that players of all ability and skill levels are challenged and developed.
-Focus will be on tactical and environmental awareness, encouraging decision-making, and self-critical game play.
+This developmental program is balanced so that players of all abilities and skill levels are challenged and developed.
+The focus will be on tactical and environmental awareness, encouraging decision-making, and self-critical gameplay.

 This is also the age group that players may choose to try out for the more competitive club stream, which also focuses on development.